How To Hike The Solstice Canyon Trail In Malibu

 Where To Eat Nearby

 Some of my favorites include Eggs Benedict, Fried Chicken & Waffle, and Huevos Rancheros.
-They also serve fun brunch drinks like mimosas and Malibu Mary.
+They also serve fun brunch drinks like mimosas and Malibu Marys.

 Where To Stay

 If you’re planning to visit Malibu for a quick getaway, there are many incredible places to stay nearby.
-Some of our favorites inlcude:
+Some of our favorites include:

 - The Surfrider Malibu – this is a boutique hotel located just steps away from the beach and Malibu Pier.
 The star of this property is the guest-only roof deck bar & restaurant overlooking the ocean.
 Other notable amenities include complimentary surfboards and stand-up paddleboards.